 The U54 application core is 64-bit embedded RISC-V microprocessor, including an instruction fetch unit, an execution pipeline, and a data memory system.
-The application core supports the standard RISC-V RV64IMAFDC (RV64GC) user-level instruction set, with machine, supervisor, and user privilege modes.
-The U54s may run a rich operating system such as Linux, an RTOS or a bare metal application.
+The monitor core supports the standard RISC-V RV64IMAFDC (RV64GC) user-level instruction set, with machine, supervisor, and user privilege modes.
+The U54s are primarily responsible for running a rich operating system such as Linux.